sueka/sueka.me/source/_posts/2018-01-10-created-a-scala-library-to-use-the-clipboard.md

 ## Summary

-The shell commands such as `xsel`, `pbcopy`, and `clip` have several differences, accessing the clipboard in a procedural way with Java and similar languages occurs side effects, and [Clipboard](//hackage.haskell.org/package/Clipboard) in the Hackage can't deal with non-string data.
+The shell commands such as `xsel`, `pbcopy` and `clip` have several differences, accessing the clipboard in a procedural way with Java and similar languages occurs side effects, and [Clipboard](//hackage.haskell.org/package/Clipboard) in the Hackage can't deal with non-string data.
 Offhand, I have tried wrapping an access to the clipboard by Java with `scalaz.effect.IO` for these reasons.

 ## Usage